citp/privacy-policy-historical/b/ba/ban/bannerhealth.com.md

-> *The following text is extracted and transformed from the bannerhealth.com privacy policy that was archived on 2017-06-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170606165843id_/https%3A//www.bannerhealth.com/about/legal-notices/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the bannerhealth.com privacy policy that was archived on 2018-12-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181202221728id_/https%3A//www.bannerhealth.com/about/legal-notices/privacy) for the most accurate reproduction.*

-# Privacy | Legal Notices | Banner Health
+# Privacy | Legal Notices

-**Effective Date: 07/30/2004**

 This privacy statement describes and applies to the information we collect from you when you visit the Banner Health web site, how we use that information, and under what circumstances we disclose it.
 It will also give you more information about how to manage the personal information that you provide to us through this site.
 This statement applies only to information you provide to us online while visiting or using our site.
 It does not apply to information we have obtained or may obtain offline through other traditional means.

 Banner also maintains a separate Notice of Privacy Practices (HIPAA) as required by law, that applies to protected health information that it collects from individuals.
 This language was updated by the Federal government on Sept.
 23, 2013.
-[View our statement in English or Spanish](https://web.archive.org/patients/privacy)
+[View our statement in English or Spanish](https://web.archive.org/patients/patient-resources/privacy)

 ## 1\.
 The information we collect.